 MathModelica, from MathCore Egineering AB [4], is a powerful engineering environment for physical modeling, simulation, analysis and design [5, 6].
 In MathModelica, models are described using Modelica.
-Dymola [7], developed by Dynasim [8], is another powerful Modelica environment.

-The MathModelica environment integrates modeling and simulation with graphic design, advanced scripting facilities, integration of code and documentation, and symbolic formula manipulation provided via Mathematica.
+The MathModelica environment integrates modeling and simulation with graphic design, advanced scripting facilities, integration of code documentation. and symbolic formula and manipulation provided via Mathematica.
 Import and export of Modelica code between internal structured and external textual representation is supported by MathModelica.
 The environment extensively supports the principle of literate programming and integrates most activities needed in simulation design: modeling, documentation, symbolic processing, transformation and formula manipulation, input and output data visualization.